saraelhark/air-ctrl/firmware/README.md

 - BME688 sensor connected via I2C
 - BSEC algorithm for IAQ (Indoor Air Quality) calculations
 - Forced mode: periodic sampling 3s and bsec library estimates Indoor Air Quality, CO2 and VOC levels

+### How BSEC sampling + calibration works (step-by-step)

+1) BSEC initialization

+   - `bsec_init()` creates the BSEC instance.
+   - `bsec_set_configuration()` loads the Bosch-provided config blob (defines the IAQ model and tuning).

+2) Restore previous calibration (optional but recommended)

+   - On boot, the firmware attempts to load a previously saved BSEC state blob from flash (Zephyr `settings`/NVS).
+   - If found, it calls `bsec_set_state()` to restore calibration/baseline so IAQ accuracy can recover faster.

+3) Subscribe to virtual sensors

+   - `bsec_update_subscription()` is used to request which virtual outputs you want (IAQ, CO2 equivalent, VOC equivalent, raw values, run-in/stabilization, etc.) and at what sample rate (LP in this firmware).
+   - BSEC responds with which physical sensor signals it requires.

+4) Ask BSEC what to do next

+   - Each loop iteration calls `bsec_sensor_control(timestamp_ns, &bme_settings)`.
+   - BSEC returns *when* the next sample should happen and *which* physical inputs must be provided for that timestamp.

+5) Trigger a measurement and read raw sensor signals

+   - When `bme_settings.trigger_measurement` is set, the firmware triggers a forced-mode measurement on the BME688 via the Zephyr driver.
+   - The firmware reads:
+     - temperature (°C)
+     - humidity (%RH)
+     - pressure (Pa)
+     - gas resistance (Ohm)

+6) Feed raw signals into BSEC

+   - The firmware builds a `bsec_input_t[]` array (only for the signals BSEC requested in `bme_settings.process_data`).
+   - It passes these inputs to `bsec_do_steps()`.

+7) Consume BSEC outputs

+   - `bsec_do_steps()` returns a list of virtual sensor outputs (IAQ, CO2 equivalent, VOC equivalent, heat-compensated temperature/humidity, etc.).
+   - Each output has an `accuracy` value:
+     - 0: stabilizing
+     - 1: low
+     - 2: medium
+     - 3: high

+8) Ongoing calibration (run-in + stabilization)

+   - Early after boot, BSEC is building a baseline; outputs can be noisy and the CO2/VOC equivalents may temporarily saturate.
+   - The firmware also prints BSEC run-in/stabilization status so you can see whether the algorithm considers the baseline “ready”.

+9) Periodically save BSEC state

+   - While running, the firmware periodically calls `bsec_get_state()` and saves the returned blob to flash.
+   - Restoring this blob on the next boot helps preserve long-term calibration progress.

 example output: